 Insurance Hardball: The Insurance Adjuster

 Most of us pay monthly premiums on our homes and vehicles with the hope that when we are involved in an accident or are involved in a traumatic incident, the insurance company will help us get back on our feet.
+You may have basic coverage, or pay additional fees for extra features such as gap insurance.
 However, insurance companies have proven time and again that they are not our friends, but average corporations whose primary goal is to protect their bottom line.

 If you are getting ready to file a claim for compensation in your car accident case, it is important for you know and understand that your insurance company is going to play hardball with you.
 They have trained adjusters whose job it is to ensure that the payout is minimal.
 Often, seriously injured victims need the help and firepower of experienced personal injury lawyers who can help them get fairly and fully compensated for their losses.